-Amir Dossal is the UN’s Chief Liaison for Partnerships.
-He develops strategic alliances with governments, corporations, foundations and philanthropists to achieve the Millennium Development Goals.
+Amir Dossal was the UN’s Chief Liaison for Partnerships between 2005 and 2010.
+He developed strategic alliances with governments, corporations, foundations and philanthropists to achieve the Millennium Development Goals.

-Amir works globally across sectors, including Health, Education, Environment,
+Amir worked globally across sectors, including Health, Education, Environment,

 Peace, Security and Human Rights.
-He has built strong links with governments,
+He built strong links with governments,

 multilateral agencies as well as key umbrella associations and foundations,